You want to teach your kids purpose & meaning? Put these 15 books on your bookshelf.

 Most of the books in this list below are not children’s’ books.
 However, the ideas and concepts can certainly be introduced to a child.
 The idea is to curate a bookshelf of books that teach your kids about the world and what it means to exist within it.
 The hope is to pique curiosity and to garner questions about the world.

-These books you will want to read multiple times at multiple points during life to present various relevant lessons.
+These books you will want to read multiple times at multiple points during life to present various relevant lessons about cultivating discipline and finding meaning.

 Teach Kids Purpose & Meaning with these Books